kampsy/pygwizo/README.md

 2) Inverted indices for Information Retrieval Systems eg Search Engines.

-Note: I made a few modification to pygwizo for it to pass all tests.
+Note: I made a few modification to pygwizo for it to pass the unittest.
 The original algorithm at http://tartarus.org/martin/PorterStemmer/def.txt) has a few issues(opinion!).

 The string that the Ingest() function takes is case insensitive